alexandrebobkov/Guides/GhostCMS/source/setup_backend.rst

 #. **Install Node.js, npm, and Yarn**

 Ghost CMS requires Node.js (LTS version).
+You may consider looking up Ghost documentatoin to check required version.
+At the time of publishing this guide, the versions of Nide.js and Ghost CMS are summarized in the table below:

-Install Node.js, npm, and Yarn:
+To install Node.js, npm, and Yarn:

    ``$ curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -``